 Autistic children can build skills in recognising and managing their emotions.
 You can use everyday interactions to help your autistic child learn about emotions and improve their ability to express and respond to emotions.

 Here are some ideas:

-- Label emotions in natural contexts: when you’re reading a book, watching a video or visiting friends with your child, you can point out emotions to him.
+- Label emotions in natural contexts: when you’re reading a book, watching a video or visiting friends with your child, you can point out emotions.
 For example, you might say, ‘Look – Sally’s smiling.
 She’s happy’.

 - Be responsive: respond to your child’s emotions by saying, for example, ‘You’re smiling, you must be happy’.
 You can also play up your own emotional responses – for example, ‘I am SO excited!
 Give me a high five’.

-- Get your child’s attention: if you speak to your child and get no response from her, speak again.
+- Get your child’s attention: if you speak to your child and get no response, speak again.
 You might need to do this in an exaggerated way to get your child’s attention – for example, by using a bright voice and a lot of expression.

 - Draw your child’s attention to another person.
 For example, ask someone else to tell your child what you said, to draw your child’s attention to another person who’s speaking.